OpenBuildings/jam/guide/jam/associations.md

 The `manytomany` association creates a many-to-many relationship with another model.
 In database terms, this associates two classes via an intermediate join table that includes foreign keys referring to each of the classes.

-While Jerry uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `manytomany` association reference.
+While Jam uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `manytomany` association reference.
 Such customizations can easily be accomplished by passing options when you create the association.
 For example, this association uses two such options:

 ```php
 <?php